 What type of diagnostic procedure does a proctologist do?

 Proctologists can perform several surgical and diagnostic procedures.
-Following are the most common:
+Following are the most common that a proctologists does:

 - Anoscopy: A medical procedure helps to identify any abnormality in the GIT system.
 It is a medical test where a proctologist inserts a device called an anoscope into the anus.